chenchih/Env_Setup_Note/Linux_SetEnv/vnc_remote/Readme.md

 - connect vncserver

-If you are window you might need vncviewer tool such as vncviewer or utravnc something like it.
+If you are Windows you might need a VNC viewer tool such as vncviewer or utravnc, something like it.

 > Connect it by
 >> `<IP address> <port> `, which port is optional

-- Enable multiply user use this command:
+- Enable multiple users use this command:
 ```
 vncserver :1 -geometry 1280x720 -alwaysshared
 ```